-Word or Phrase Definition adjacent angles Two angles are adjacent if they have the same vertex and share a common ray, and they lie on opposite sides of the common ray. $\angle ABC$ and $\angle CBD$ are adjacent angles. complementary angles Two angles are complementary if the sum of their measures is 90°.
+Word or Phrase Definition adjacent angles Two angles are adjacent if they have the same vertex and share a common ray, and they lie on opposite sides of the common ray. $\angle ABC$ and $\angle CBD$ are adjacent angles. complementary Two angles are complementary if the sum of their measures is 90°. angles Two angles that measure 30° and 60° are complementary. complementary angles Two angles are complementary if the sum of their measures is 90°.
 Two angles that measure 30° and 60° are complementary. cross section The intersection of a solid figure with a plane is a cross section of the figure. parallel Two lines in a plane are parallel if they do not meet.
 Two line segments in a plane are parallel if the lines they lie on are parallel. perpendicular Two lines are perpendicular if they intersect at right angles. plane A plane refers to a flat two-dimensional surface that has no holes and that extends to infinity in all directions. polygon A polygon is a special kind of figure in a plane made up of a chain of line segments laid end-to-end to enclose a region.
 Each endpoint of a segment of the polygon meets one other segment, otherwise the segments do not meet each other.
-The line segments are the sides (or edges) of the polygon, and the endpoints of the line segments are the vertices of the polygon.
+The line segments are the sides (or edges ) of the polygon, and the endpoints of the line segments are the vertices of the polygon.
 A polygon divides the plane into two regions, an "inside" and an "outside."
-The region inside a polygon may also be referred to as a polygon .
-VZ S M O polygóns not polygons
+The region inside a polygon may also be referred to as a polygon . $\nabla \Sigma \Sigma M \Box$ polygons not polygons

-Word or Phrase Definition prism A prism is a solid figure in which two faces (the bases) are identical parallel polygons, and the other faces (referred to as the lateral faces) are parallelograms.
+Word or Phrase Definition prism A prism is a solid figure in which two faces (the bases ) are identical parallel polygons, and the other faces (referred to as the lateral faces) are parallelograms.
 If the lateral faces are perpendicular to the bases, the prism is a right prism.
 Otherwise, the prism is an oblique prism. lateral face A right rectangular prism is a right prism whose bases are rectangles and faces are rectangles.
-An oblique triangular prism is a prism whose bases are triangles and faces are parallelograms. pyramid A pyramid is a solid figure in which one face (the base) is a polygon, and the other faces are triangles with a common vertex (the apex).
+An oblique triangular prism is a prism whose bases are triangles and faces are parallelograms. pyramid A pyramid is a solid figure in which one face (the base ) is a polygon, and the other faces are triangles with a common vertex (the apex ).
 Each edge of the base is the side of a triangular face with the opposite vertex at the apex.
 A triangular pyramid is a pyramid with a triangular base.
 A square pyramid is a pyramid with a square base.
-The Egyptian pyramids are examples of square pyramids. solid figure A solid figure refers to a figure in three-dimensional space such as a prism or a cylinder. supplementary angles Two angles are supplementary if the sum of their measures is 180°.
-Angles 1 and 2 are supplementary because they determine a $\frac{1}{2}$ straight line, or 180°. vertex A vertex (pl. vertices) of a polygon or solid figure is a point where two edges meet.
+The Egyptian pyramids are examples of square pyramids. solid figure A solid figure refers to a figure in three-dimensional space such as a prism or a cylinder. supplementary angles Two angles are supplementary if the sum of their measures is 180°. straight line, or 180°. $< \frac{1}{2}$ vertex A vertex (pl. vertices) of a polygon or solid figure is a point where two edges meet.
 A pentagon has five vertices. vertical angles Two angles are vertical angles if they are opposite angles formed by a pair of intersecting lines. $\angle 1$ and $\angle 2$ are vertical angles.